Review: Wireless headsets from Logitech, Audio-Technica, SteelSeries, HyperX and more – TechCrunch

 The headphones are light and adjusted with traditional, no-nonsense metal bands, with a single pad on the top.
 I would say they are the lightest-feeling pair I tested, with the SteelSeries and Razer coming in just behind owing to some extra weight and bulk.
 Despite being compact, the AT-GWLs felt airy but not big.
 The leather-microfiber combo cups are nice, and I think they’ll break in well to provide better isolation over time.

 Where they fall short is in the interface.
 First, a note to Audio-Technica: Turn down the notification noises!
-Turning the headset on, the mic on or off, or hitting the system-independent volume max produces loud, surprising beeps.
+Turning the headset on, the mic on or off or hitting the system-independent volume max produces loud, surprising beeps.
 Too loud!

-Second, the buttons and dials are stiff, small, and same-feeling.
+Second, the buttons and dials are stiff, small and same-feeling.
 Lifting a hand quickly to turn down the volume (maybe after a huge beep) you may very easily mistake the power switch for the volume dial.
 The dial also doubles as a button for surround mode, and next to it is a microscopic button to turn on and off the sound of surroundings.
 It’s a bit of a jumble — nothing you can’t get used to, but considering how nice other headsets on this list made their controls, it has to be said.

 HyperX Cloud II wireless – $100